sqwiggle/sqwiggle-api-documentation/overview/getting-started.md

 the API.

 ## Contributions
 All contributions are welcome, however small!
-If you've spotted a grammar error or mistake in a response object we'd love to know about it.
+If you've spotted a grammatical error or mistake in a response object we'd love to know about it.
 [This documentation is open-source on GitHub](https://github.com/sqwiggle/sqwiggle-api-documentation).